leanabissig/leanabissig.github.io/_pages/gallery.md

 ---

-Some impressions of my life training, racing and travelling around the world.
+Some impressions of my life training, racing, and travelling around the world.
 Follow me on instagram to find my latest updates.

 {% include gallery id="images" class="full" layout="half" %}